Rachmanin0xFF/jwst-twitter-bot/README.md

 5. Run `image_previewer.py` from the command line.
 This script routinely checks the `data_queue` folder, turns the .npy/.txt pairs into pictures, and saves the pictures to a folder titled `preview`.
 6. Look at the pretty pictures in the `preview` folder!

+**Warning**: These scripts may download .fits image files exceeding 50Gb in size; make sure you have that much disk space available.
+Additionally, RAM usage is bound to be very high -- watch out!

 ## Basic Q & A

 ### Q: What is the JWST?